 Lean Budgeting for Development Value Streams

-In support of this, each portfolio in SAFe contains a set of development value streams, each of which has its own budget.
-Lean Portfolio Management helps manage the budget for each value stream in accordance with Lean-Agile budgeting principles.
-Over time, budgets for each value stream are adjusted as necessary, based on changing business conditions.
-This is further described in the Lean Budgets article.
+In support of this, each portfolio in SAFe contains a set of development value streams, each of which has a budget.
+Lean Portfolio Management (LPM) helps manage the budget for each value stream following Lean-Agile budgeting principles.
+Over time, LPM adjusts budgets for each value stream, based on changing business conditions.
+The Lean Budgets article describes dynamic budgets.
 Figure 3 shows the independent budgets for different development value streams.

 Value Stream KPIs

-To that end, each value stream defines a set of criteria, or Key Performance Indicators (KPIs), which can be used to evaluate the ongoing investment.
-The definition of the KPIs will be based on the type of value stream under consideration, for example:
+To that end, each value stream defines a set of criteria, or key performance indicators (KPIs), which can be used to evaluate the ongoing investment.
+The type of value stream under consideration drives the KPIs that the business will need, for example:

-- Some value streams produce revenue, or end user value directly, in which case revenue may be an appropriate measure.
-Other metrics such as market share, solution usage, and others may provide additional insight.
+- Some value streams produce revenue, or end-user value directly, in which case revenue may be an appropriate measure.
+Other metrics such as market share or solution usage may provide additional insight.

 - Other value streams, or elements of a value stream, are creating emergent new offerings.
-In this case, potential ROI is a lagging economic measure.
-Instead using non-financial, innovation accounting KPIs to get fast feedback may be a better choice.
+In this case, potential return on investment (ROI) is a lagging economic measure.
+Instead, using nonfinancial, innovation accounting KPIs to get fast feedback may be a better choice.

-- Some development value streams are simply cost centers, which serve internal operational value streams and are not independently monetized.
-In this case, measures such as internal customer satisfaction, net promoter score, team/ART self-assessment, feature cycle time, etc., may be more relevant.
+- Some development value streams are merely cost centers, which serve internal operational value streams and are not independently monetized.
+In this case, measures such as customer satisfaction, net promoter score, team/ART self-assessment, and feature cycle time may be more relevant.

-- In the largest scale, a value stream may establish an even broader set of measures, such as those represented by the sample Lean-Agile portfolio metrics.
+- In the most significant scale, a value stream may establish an even broader set of measures, such as those represented by the sample Lean-Agile portfolio Metrics.

 Value Stream Coordination

-There are typically two types of coordination required, in relation to value streams:
+There are typically two types of coordination activities required with value streams:

-Coordinating multiple value streams with a portfolio – value streams, by design, should be as independent as possible.
+- Coordinating multiple value streams within a portfolio – Value streams, by design, should be as independent as possible.
 However, there is likely to be some coordination required to ensure that the enterprise moves forward with each value stream in lockstep with the enterprise objectives.
-This is the topic of the Coordination article.
+Value stream coordination is the topic of the Coordination article.

-- Collaboratively defining the technology and architecture that connects the solution across ARTs with the help of System and Solution Architects/Engineers
+- Collaboratively defining the technology and architecture that connect the solution across ARTs with the help of System and Solution Architects/Engineers.

-- Additional integration with full and partial Solution Demos
+- Additional solution integration with full and partial Solution Demos.

-Coordinating multiple ARTs within a value stream is one of the primary challenges of the larger Lean-Agile enterprise and is the entire subject of the Solution Train article, which is part of the Large Solution Level.
+Coordinating multiple ARTs within a value stream is one of the primary challenges of the more significant Lean-Agile enterprise and is the entire subject of the Solution Train article, which is part of the Large Solution Level.

 Finally, there is another significant benefit to identifying the value streams and organizing release trains around them.
-Each value stream provides an identifiable and measurable flow of value to a Customer.
+Each value stream provides an identifiable and measurable flow of value to a customer.
 As such, it can be systematically improved using value stream mapping to increase delivery velocity and quality.
-This is further described in the Sustain and Improve article.
+Value stream mapping is further described in the Sustain and Improve article.